-[An attendant not here as this relates to interviews: in doing the above we don’t want to over-rehearse or learn our lines to within an inch of their lives.
-As an organisation that has spent a larger portion of its working life sitting on interview boards, H-TRAINING can vouchsafe that this approach is invariable a disaster.
-The interview comes across robotic and impersonal and we don’t as much feel like we are getting a story as attending a recital.
+[*An attendant note here as this relates to interviews: in doing the above we don’t want to over-rehearse or learn our lines to within an inch of their lives.
+As an organisation that has spent a larger portion of its working life sitting on interview boards, H-TRAINING can vouchsafe that this approach is invariably a disaster.
+The interview comes across robotic and impersonal and we feel like we are attending a recital.
 It isn’t human enough.
 And ultimately that is what any good board in trying to ascertain, who are you.
-Hiding behind memorised material does not do this.]
+Hiding behind memorised material does not help them to discover this.]

-So the next question then emerges as how do we organise this information?
-What comes first and how can we ensure we are hitting on all of the requirement.
+So the next question is how do we organise this information?
+What comes first and how can we ensure we are hitting on all of the requirements.
 The answer is very simple.
 The STAR technique is a simple and trusted method to help us deliver information verbal and can structure the depiction of a given scenario very well.